Windows Registry and Log Analysis with Freeware Tools

 - PowerShell 5.0 https://docs.microsoft.com/en-us/powershell/wmf/5.1/install-configure

-He lives in Italy and works as a forensic consultant for prosecutors, law enforcement agencies and law firms.
+He’s the owner of the Digital Forensics laboratory Nova Era and works as a forensic consultant for prosecutors, law enforcement agencies and law firms.

 Module 1: Keeping track of it all - the Windows Event Logging